Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Essentially, rather than covering a topic one time and continuing on with other material until you hit the end of your course content, Achievable periodically pulls old material back into your review quizzes, to keep the material fresh in your mind.

-When this smart tech and solid curriculum structure is combined with some top shelf texts and practice problems, we couldn’t help but give this course high marks.
+When this smart tech and solid curriculum structure is combined with some top shelf texts and practice problems, we couldn’t help but give this program high marks.

 But assuming you’re okay reading for a portion of each lesson, their detailed and well-crafted lessons offer some of the best insights and test taking strategies in the game.

-In addition, you get access to 2,000+ practice questions and 2 full-length practice exams.
-While these numbers may pale in comparison to other prep courses like Manhattan Prep, we still really like the quality of their practice material and accompanying explanations.
+In addition, you get access to 4,000+ practice questions and 5 full-length practice exams.
+While these numbers aren’t quite as good as other courses like Manhattan Prep, we still really like the quality of their practice material and accompanying explanations.

 Maximum Efficiency in Your Studies

-It starts with their 60 question diagnostic exam at the beginning of the course.
-The results of this diagnostic are evaluated through PrepScholar’s propriety “CustomPrep” algorithm, and the output is a study plan tailored to your needs.
+It starts with their diagnostic exam at the beginning of the course.
+The results of this diagnostic are evaluated through their algorithm, and the output is a study plan tailored to your needs.

 Their smart software pinpoints your weaknesses and strengths, and designs your studies to maximize gains around them.

-In other words, if you are already really strong on a subject, they don’t waste your time trying to get small, incremental gains – they go for the big gains where you are currently weakest.
+In other words, if you are already doing really well in a subject, they don’t waste your time trying to get small, incremental improvements.
+They go for the big gains where you are currently weakest.

-This is how you make the big point jumps on the GRE.
-And as your progress through your studies, the study plan constantly updates and changes to account for your ever evolving GRE knowledge base and skills.
+This is how you make the significant point jumps on the GRE.
+And as you progress through your studies, the study plan constantly updates and changes to account for your ever evolving GRE knowledge base and skills.
 It is a really cool feature that our team absolutely loved.

 Massive Score Increase Guarantee

-There is some fine print to qualify, but the bottom line is that this guarantee will apply to most students and is an incredible insurance policy to protect your investment in this course.
+There is some fine print to qualify, but the bottom line is that this guarantee will apply to most students and is an incredible insurance policy to protect your investment.

 GRE Exam Structure